js-choi/unina/src/js/name-range/README.md

   types (which are all string constants) that are defined in the [`#js/name-counter` module][].

+* `nameCounterInitial`: An optional non-negative integer that indicates the name range’s initial name-counter value.
+By default, this is the name range’s `initialHeadPoint`.

 * `nameType`: An optional string that must be one of the name types (which are all string constants) that are defined in the [`#js/name` module][].
 If this property is absent, then the name range’s name(s) are strict character names